mmiiranda/NYC311_Data_Visualization/README.md

 # NYC311_Data_Visualization
-ata analysis and visualizations of the NYC311 dataset, which records service requests made by New York City residents
+Data analysis and visualizations of the NYC311 dataset, which records service requests made by New York City residents